Short bursts of colors to brighten up the winter season.

 With its superb pink, blue, white, violet, yellow or orange blooms and its fresh fragrance, hyacinth is a concentrate of spring in the middle of winter, just add water!
 This bulb from Holland isn’t demanding: a little bit of water every couple days just to keep the soil moist is enough, and light or darkness don’t really matter.

-Hyacinths that bloom in December come from forced bulbs, you’ll find them in pots at the florists’ shops, but you can also prepare them yourself with a tall vase with a shoulder.
+Hyacinth that blooms in December comes from forced bulbs, you’ll find them in pots at the florists’ shops, but you can also prepare them yourself with a tall vase with a shoulder.
 This is a fast-growing experiment that kids love.

 Fill the vase up to about ½ inch (one centimeter) from the top, and place your bulb on it, tip pointing up.
 Place it in a cool spot with no light until leaves appear: your hyacinth is ready to see the light of day!
 Remember to replenish the water level as it grows.

-- Read all the advice on growing and planting hyacinths
+- Read all the advice on growing and planting hyacinth